 Soot buildup is often seen near furnace vents and grilles.
 A register is an air duct cover that regulates airflow.
 If dirt or soot surrounds the furnace registers, there is likely something wrong, and it may be time to replace your furnace.

 With a replacement, you can stop spending extra money on repairs on your old furnace right away.
-DVAC Heating provides furnace installation services in Lynnwood, furnace repair services in Mill Creek and other areas.
+DVAC Heating & Air LLC provides furnace installation services in Lynnwood, WA furnace repair services in Mill Creek, WA and other areas.
 Contact us today and schedule a service if you need a furnace replacement.